dani2442/Vector/README.md

 # Vector  -  template operator overloading

-This library includes all necessary methods to opperate with two dimensional matrix
+This library includes all necessary methods to opperate with two dimensional matrix.

 ## Getting Started